-CSUK manages IRRBB by including monitoring the potential impact of changes in interest rates.
-The economic impacts of adverse parallel shifts in interest rates of 200 basis points and adverse interest rate shifts calibrated to a one-year holding period with a 99% confidence level were significantly below the threshold of 20% of eligible regulatory capital used by regulators to identify excessive levels of non-trading interest rate risk.
-This risk is not capitalised within the Pillar 1 regime: rather, it is analysed within the ICAAP and addressed in the PRA's determination of the CSUK's Pillar 2 capital requirement.
+Management monitors and manages interest rate risk in the banking book by established systems, processes and controls.
+Risk sensitivity figures are provided to estimate the impact of changes in interest rates, which is one of the primary ways in which these risks are assessed for risk management purposes.
+In addition, CSUK confirms that the economic impacts of adverse parallel shifts in interest rates of 200 basis points are significantly below the regulatory capital threshold used by regulators to identify excessive levels of non-trading interest rate risk.
+This risk is not therefore capitalised within the Pillar 1 regime: rather, it is analysed within the ICAAP and addressed in the PRA's determination of the CSUK's Pillar 2 capital requirements.